THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY FULL DISCLOSURE POLICY FOR DETAILS.

 - Stir in the remaining 1 cup of cream.

 - Pour the mixture into a large bowl, scraping the saucepan as thoroughly as possible, and set a mesh strainer on top of the bowl

 - Add the milk, sugar, and salt to the same saucepan and heat over medium heat until warm.

 - Whisk the egg yolks together in a medium bowl.
 Slowly whisk in 1/2 cup of the warm milk into the egg yolks, and then whisk the yolk mixture into the saucepan with the remaining milk.

 - Whisk the milk and egg yolk mixture CONSTANTLY over medium heat while scraping the bottom and edges of the saucepan as you stir.
 Keep stirring until the mixture reaches 170°F on an instant-read thermometer and it has thickened and coats the back of a spatula.

 - Pour the custard through the strainer into the chocolate mixture and whisk until smooth, then stir in the vanilla.

 - Cover and chill the mixture in the refrigerator for at least 3 hours, or overnight.

 FREEZE THE ICE CREAM:

-- Next, freeze it in your ice cream maker according to the manufacturer’s instructions.
+- Next, freeze and churn it in your ice cream maker according to the manufacturer’s instructions.